rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/behavior-differences-between-rke1-and-rke2/_index.md

 ### Terminology

 You will notice that some terms have changed or gone away going from RKE1 to RKE2.
-For example, in RKE2, **node templates** have been deprecated, and you can confiugure your cluster nodes directly.
+For example, in RKE2, **node templates** have been deprecated, and you can configure your cluster nodes directly.
 Another example is that the term **node pool** in RKE1 is now known as **machine pool** in RKE2.